Architecture Overview

 - WebSocket Client: Establishes real-time connection to backend

-- UI Controller: Displays recognized signs and confidence scores
+- UI Controller: Displays recognized signs, confidence scores, and skeletal visualizations.

-- Frame Encoder: Converts canvas frames to JPEG for transmission
+- Frame Encoder: Converts canvas frames to JPEG for transmission, including optimization flags.

 Key Files: